 Betty Brown Historical Centre

 The brand new Betty Brown Historical Centre is housed in the old Road Board Building in Darkan and offers an insight into how women contributed to building the rural communities in the area.

 Six Mile Cottage

-Set in amongst farm land 10km north of Darkan on the Darkan Quindanning Road, Six Mile Cottage is a beautifully preserved example of how the early settlers lived.
-Entry is free and you can wander inside the cottage an imagine life in the early years.
+Set in amongst farmland 10km north of Darkan on the Darkan Quindanning Road, Six Mile Cottage is a beautifully preserved example of how the early settlers lived.

-The Arthur River weaves its way through the area before joining the Blackwood River.
-After the winter rains there are a number of places where you can put a kayak in the water and have a whole river to yourself.
-A small parking area on the south of Hughes Mill Road at Duranillin, Moodiarrup Hall (north side of the Arthur-Boyup Road) and Glenorchy Bridge (Glenorchy South Road) are just a few of the places where you can set off from
+The winding Arthur River weaves its way through the area before joining the Blackwood River.
+After the winter rains, there are a number of places where you can put a kayak in the water and have a whole river to yourself.
+A small parking area on the south of Hughes Mill Road at Duranillin, Moodiarrup Hall (north side of the Arthur-Boyup Road) and Glenorchy Bridge (Glenorchy South Road) are just a few of the places where you can set off from.

 Orchids, lechenaultia, kangaroo paws, verticoridas and isopogons are just some of the wildflowers that are prolific in the spring months.
 There are many nature reserves throughout the Shire where it is possible to stop and wander through the bush to see some of the delicate flowers in the area.

 There is plenty of information on the Shire website about the attractions in the area.
-Maps and brochures can be found here https://www.westarthur.wa.gov.au/about/maps.aspx
+Maps and visitor brochures can be downloaded from www.westarthur.wa.gov.au

 Download Shire of West Arthur road trip itineraries here.